niolabs/docs/getting_started.rst

     open http://designer.n.io

+First you will need to create a system to run your nio project.
+Click on the '+' icon on the left of the screen and give your system a name (i.e. local).

+Now you will need to add an instance to your service.
+We will make a local instance and not a cloud instance so click on the "add new instance" button at the top of the screen.
+Give your instance a name, set the host name to "localhost", change the port number to 8181, and click "accept".
+Now you can enter your instance canvas.

-It's looking pretty empty in there but you should at least see a list of blocks on the left.
+It's looking pretty empty in there so we will need to create a service.
 While it won't get too exciting quite yet, we'll start by building a very basic service to simulate and log signals.
 By default, the projects logs go to standard out as well as to files in the ``logs`` directory of your project folder.

 Start by clicking the "add new service" button and name your service "SimulateAndLog".